Did you know that 70% of people prefer to use the company’s website to find an answer rather than sending an email or

 A good knowledge base organization is necessary for providing self-serve help to your customers.
 If your users can’t find the answer they’re seeking, then there is no point in having a knowledge base at all.
 So, in order to enable your users the best experience possible, pay attention to your knowledge base’s structure.

 Dividing your articles into different categories is always a good choice.

-Having as many answers and questions in your knowledge base is necessary.
+Having as many answers and questions as possible in your knowledge base is necessary.
 Robust knowledge pages always deliver the best results.
 One way of finding questions is common sense.
 You can brainstorm with your teammates about the things that your users should know or will probably need help with.
 This is the best approach when you’re writing your knowledge base for the first time.
 Make sure that you include as many relevant questions and answers as possible.
 After some time, let your support team write down frequently asked questions they’re receiving.
 If some questions are asked multiple times, make sure to write answers to them, and make them publicly available in your knowledge base.

 Like everything else, the quality of your answers is of crucial importance.
 Put yourself in your users’ shoes.
 What are the answers and solutions they’re seeking?
 Make sure that all of your answers and articles are in-depth and straight to the point.
 It’s always a good practice to read your answers aloud, and question yourself: “Is there anything else our users might need that I didn’t mention?”